4G-LTE filter

-4G- filter is a low-pass filter or notch filter, to be used in OTA-reception installations (both collective and individual) if one is using an older/unfiltered TV antenna, without the risk of interference caused by the cellular transmitters on the higher channels.
-(See following section.)
+A 4G-LTE filter is a low-pass filter or notch filter, to be used in terrestrial television (over-the-air/OTA) TV antennas (both collective and individual), to prevent cellular transmissions from interfering with television reception.

-These filters are usually used for existing facilities as for new installations in urban or rural areas, antennas and amplifiers sold from the application of the new standard may be already be configured to receive, with good signal gain, only TV channels from 14 to 51 of the UHF band, the other higher channels (former TV channels 52 to 83) being attenuated.
+These filters are usually used for existing facilities, because antennas and amplifiers sold after the new standard was applied may be already be configured to receive, with good signal gain, only TV channels from 14 to 51 of the UHF band, the other higher channels (former TV channels 52 to 83) being attenuated.

 Interference between 4G LTE and DTT

 4G LTE is the fourth generation mobile phone standard.
 In urban areas, the 4G uses a frequency band located between 1800 MHz and 2600 MHz, and therefore is quite far from the TV band for causing any type of interference problem.